sbconnelly2000/Autonomous_Vehichle_CV/README.md

 ## Angle and Distance Demo (Click to watch video)

 The field of view is 40 degrees, so the edges of the video are -20 and 20 degrees respectively.
+The angles are displayed in the bottom left corner of the bounded box

 [![Angle and Distance Demo Thumbnail](https://img.youtube.com/vi/lM5H7Te9Ru0/maxresdefault.jpg)](https://www.youtube.com/watch?v=lM5H7Te9Ru0)